compgen-io/cgpipe/README.md

 script will also be executed.

 ### Specifying the shell to use
-MVpipe will attempt to find the correct shell interpreter to use for executing scripts.
+CGPipe will attempt to find the correct shell interpreter to use for executing scripts.
 By default it will look for `/bin/bash`, `/usr/bin/bash`, `/usr/local/bin/bash`, or `/bin/sh` (in order of preference).
-Alternatively, you may set the config value `mvpipe.shell` in the `$HOME/.mvpiperc` file to set a specific shell binary.
+Alternatively, you may set the config value `cgpipe.shell` in the `$HOME/.cgpiperc` file to set a specific shell binary.

 The shell may also be chosen on a per-job basis by setting the `job.shell`